Don’t Go Broke on Your Next RV Trip

 For those who are not looking to dry camp and want to stay in campgrounds, you can stretch your travel budget by getting the best campground rates.
 Campgrounds may bump their rates during holidays, on the weekend, or during the busiest seasons.
 Get the best rates by staying during the week or in the offseason.

 Alternatively, you can save money by staying for a week or longer – typically the average rate is lower when you stay longer.
-Use Campground Reviews to find the best campgrounds for the area you are traveling to.
+Use RV LIFE Campgrounds to find the best campgrounds for the area you are traveling to.

 7. Travel slow